sethRait/IncrementalRSA/README.md

-# IncrementalRSA
+# Security
-A learning/teaching tool for showing why implementing a naive RSA algorithm is not a secure cryptographic solution.
-The firs implementation in this series is in the naive/ folder and uses no cryptographic libraries.
-It relies on gmp for manipulating large numbers.
+This repository houses some learning tools for my information security and cryptography studies.
+The code is generally not secure and is used for instructive/learning needs only.